Gabreski, Francis “Gabby”

 On the humane side, in 1952, Gabreski’s Wing adopted an orphanage in Korea with 300 ill-fed, poorly clothed, sick children.
 Soon it became a haven of happiness.

 On April 7th, 1951, Gabreski became an Ace in Korea with 5.5 victories and General Ridgway flew in to congratulate him.
-Then, after one more victory, bringing him to 6.5 victories, his combat days ended and he arrived home to a ticker tape parade.
-Secretary of the Air Force Finletter then presented him the Distinguished Service Medal.
+Then, after one more victory, bringing him to 6.5 victories, his combat days ended, and he arrived home to a ticker-tape parade.
+Secretary of the Air Force Finletter then presented him with the Distinguished Service Medal.

 Gabreski went to Okinawa to become Commander of the 18th Tactical Fighter Wing in 1960.
 Two years later he served as Director of the Secretariat for the Commander-in-Chief of the Pacific Air Forces in Hawaii, and later as its Inspector General.

 In 1964, Gabreski became commander of the 52nd Fighter Wing on Long Island.
-He left the Air Force from this assignment in 1967, bringing to an end a brilliant military career with 34.5 air victories and nearly every military air honor.
+He left the Air Force from this assignment in 1967, ending a brilliant military career with 34.5 air victories and nearly every military air honor.

 But Gabreski’s career in aviation was far from over, for he joined the Grumman Aerospace Corporation, serving in Public Relations and Customer Relations before becoming assistant to the corporation’s president.